legal update october 2022

 Employer Compliance Mistakes

 Solution: Make sure all positions classified as exempt meet the salary and job responsibilities/duties test before classifying them as such.
-Federal law requires employees to be paid a set salary of at least $455 per week and to pass one of the allowed job exemptions: Executives, Professionals, Administrative, Computer Related/IT, and Outside Sales.
+Federal, and sometimes state, law requires employees to be paid a set minimum salary per week and to pass one of the allowed job exemptions: Executives, Professionals, Administrative, Computer Related/IT, and Outside Sales.

-Keep in mind, that when the Department of Labor (DOL) reviews your position classifications, they look at what the person does most of the time on the job, not their job title.
-If an Executive Assistant is to pass the Administrative test, for example, they must be able to show that they regularly exercise discretion and independent judgment with respect to matters of significance.
+Keep in mind, that when the Department of Labor (DOL) reviews the position classifications, they examine the job duties, not the job title.
+Suppose an Executive Assistant is to pass the Administrative test, for example.
+In that case, they must be able to show that they regularly exercise discretion and independent judgment with respect to matters of significance.

 Solution: Follow the rules that allow for independent contractor status.
 The IRS provides very strict guidelines for this classification, depending on the amount of behavioral control, financial control, and type of relationship.